image shows woman with Conductive hearing loss holding her hand to her ear

 What is conductive hearing loss?

-Conductive hearing loss occurs in the outer or middle part of the ear, where sound is converted to vibrations and sent to the inner ear.
-This type of hearing loss refers to issues with transferring sound waves (due to a blockage or other impediment.)
+Conductive hearing loss occurs in the outer or middle part of the ear, where sound vibrations are normally relayed and magnified before reaching nerve receptors in the inner ear.
+This type of hearing loss results from blockage or other impediment to the efficiency of this sound pathway, making it difficult to hear soft sounds while louder sounds may seem muffled.

 Excessive ear wax, a ruptured ear drum, or even ear infections can result in conductive hearing loss.